 Pool is a rather tricky game and all the components of the game are made by the table.
 The table has to be completely level.
 The pool cue is made with different variations and ornaments.

 Lastly, the balls with which to score the game.
 Outside of the pool table itself, the pool cues are the most expensive part of the game.
 Pool cues may be as expensive as $100,000 or as little as $100.
 It all depends on the pool cues design and if they have ever been used.

 Now that you know why pool cues are so expensive, you can decide for yourself what pool cue you are interested in, and which one will work best for you.

 You can also purchase a cheaper pool cue if you are just playing at your house and you are in need of some cheap pool cues.
-This is the best place to get those as they are still sturdy, but not the professional quality cues.
+They will still be sturdy, but not the professional quality cues.

-If you are looking for a middle of the road cue stick, then you will want to purchase one like this.
-This is more of a middle of the road.
-It has a lot of the higher quality materials, but it is not quite the cues that a professional uses.
+If you are looking for a middle-of-the-road cue stick, then you can purchase those as well.
+They will have a lot of the higher quality materials, but will not quite be the same quality as the cues that a professional uses.